One of the bicycles I’ve owned over the years.

 Last ever ride

-24-Aug-1996, Melbourne, up the old coach road from "The Basin" to Olinda near Mt.
-Dandenong, then, in the words of the Butthole Surfers, "Roaring like an avalanche, coming down the mountain".
+, Melbourne, up the old coach road from “The Basin” to Olinda near Mt.
+Dandenong, then, in the words of the Butthole Surfers, “Roaring like an avalanche, coming down the mountain”.
 Down Mt Dandenong to Ferntree Gully (Melbourne).
 On the way home I thought that it was handling exceptionally badly.
 When I got home I discovered that the downtube has cracked around 50% of its circumference, just behind the weld to the headstem!
-And so commenced an #; <!–a href="death-of-spotty"–> interesting tale #; <!–/a–> of warranties, consumer rights and long distance phone calls…
+And so commenced an interesting tale of warranties, consumer rights and long distance phone calls…

-As you can see it's a very sociable bicycle and loves to meet new people, it can often be seen hanging around outside pubs while on tour, waiting to meet new and interesting bicycles.
+As you can see it’s a very sociable bicycle and loves to meet new people, it was often seen hanging around outside pubs while on tour, waiting to meet new and interesting bicycles.